 - Post-traumatic stress disorder – Accidents can traumatize victims.
 Many suffer from debilitating anxiety and depression in the months or years that follow.

-What If Both Parties Are At Fault in a Personal Injury Case?
+What Happens If Both Parties Are At Fault in a Personal Injury Case in Roanoke, IN?

 Sometimes, more than one party is at fault for an accident.
 Under Indiana’s comparative negligence law, accident victims can still claim compensation as long as they were no more than 51 percent at fault for the accident.
 An insurance company or judge will assign accident victims a percentage of fault, and a person’s compensation will be reduced according to that percentage of fault.

-What Is the Statute of Limitations for a Personal Injury Case in Indiana?
+What is the Statute of Limitations for a Personal Injury Case in Roanoke, Indiana?

 Indiana has a statute of limitations for personal injury claims, including claims arising from car accidents.
 This is the amount of time that you have to file your claim.
 Personal injury claims have a statute of limitations of two years from the date of the injury.